 If you have lost all of your teeth or just a few, you are probably a good candidate for dentures.
 Dentures, also known as removable prosthodontics, are used for the dental restoration or replacement of missing or broken teeth.
 You may want to consider dentures if any of the following apply to your situation:

-You are committed to practicing excellent oral hygiene in order to take good care of your dentures.
+- You are committed to practicing excellent oral hygiene to take good care of your dentures.

 You may not be a good candidate for dentures if any of the following apply: